-I want as much stuff off the floor of my garage as possible, but to do that, the stuff has only one place to go.
+I want as much stuff off the floor of my garage as possible.
+To do that, the stuff has only one place to go: Up.

 The problem is, my garage door rails are in the way.

 So I started researching a way to get some more headroom.
 That’s when I found out about high-lift garage door kits.

 A high lift garage door extends your garage door’s track so that the door hugs the wall and goes up higher before the horizontal curve.
 It makes better use of the vertical space in your garage and gives you at least 12″-15″ more headroom in your garage by moving the garage door track closer to the ceiling.

 There’s more to it than splicing in an extra piece of track to your existing setup.